 I mean, that's the hope, right?
-Personally, I'd rather not have to use my gun in self-defense but that chance is always there and I am willing and quite able to do so if needed.
+Personally, I'd rather not use my gun in self-defense, but that chance is always there and I am willing and quite able to do so if needed.

-The point, is that you'd pay thousands of dollars and never get anything in return for it.
-Peace of mind is great, but I'm talking about a tangible good.
+You'd pay thousands of dollars and get nothing in return for it.
+Peace of mind is great.
+But I'm talking about a tangible good here.

 Not so with USCCA.

 With USCCA, you also get their magazine, something you won't get with anyone else.
-While many people scoff at this and some folks may not even read it, it's something tangible that members get.
+Some might scoff at this and others may not even read it.
+However, the magazine is something tangible that members get.

-The magazines are actually decent, and it does help offset the price to physically get something eight times per year.
+The magazines are actually decent, and it helps offset the price by providing a physical good eight times per year.